Behind the scenes

 Why this page?

-I like to give people the opportunity to have a realistic look at what I am working on behind the scenes, how it is to run a “one man” workshop and what kind of challenges I encounter.
+We like to give people the opportunity to have a realistic look at what we am working on behind the scenes, how it is to run a workshop like ours and what kind of challenges we encounter.
 Basically the things that happen besides instrument making.
 And usually after or before normal work times.
 Often when normal people sleep.

 You’ll likely see things that you wouldn’t expect.
 Machine maintanance, tool making, furniture upgrades, travel, etc.

-Over the years I have made several top action rotary instruments, but none was a cool (and good) as the instrument I am working on at this moment in time.
+Over the years we have made several top action rotary instruments, but none was a cool (and good) as the instrument We are working on at this moment in time.
 No more “is this a ganschhorn?” questions….

 Manufacturing forming tools!